Rocky Mountain Wood Ticks

 Rocky Mountain wood ticks are brown in color and become grayish when engorged.
 Rocky Mountain wood ticks have an oval-shaped body that is somewhat flattened from top to bottom.
 Unengorged adult female wood ticks are about 1/8”, while male are about 1/16-1/4”.
 Engorged ticks are about 5/8” long and can be 1/2” wide.
 Larvae have 6 legs, while nymphs and adults have 8.

-Rocky Mountain Wood Tick Prevention
+Rocky Mountain Wood Tick Behaviors

 The Rocky Mountain wood tick is considered a three-host tick because each feeding stage (larva, nymph, and adult) requires a different host.
 This tick species becomes active with the first warm days of spring, usually feeding from mid-March to mid-July, when temperatures increase and the air becomes more dry.
 Rocky Mountain wood ticks typically crawl up low vegetation and wait for an appropriate host to pass.
 Larvae and nymphs feed mainly on rodents such as voles, chipmunks and squirrels.
 Adults prefer to feed on medium to large animal hosts including sheep, deer and humans.
 Adults are active on the ground during sunny days, climbing up and down vegetation along trails.
 Adult female Rocky Mountain wood ticks will insert their mouthparts into the host and feed until fully engorged, while male Rocky Mountain wood ticks feed for a shorter period of time.